jasperbobasper/jasperbobasper/README.md

 ### About me:

-I am a software engineering student at 42 Wolfsburg
+I am a software engineering student at 42 Wolfsburg, aspiring front-end or full-stack developer!

-- 🔭 I’m currently working on school projects and a few different personal projects!
+- 🔭 I’m currently working on school projects and I always have a personal project on the side
-- 🌱 I’m currently learning C++ and Java, but I'm always looking to expand my library of languages
+- 🌱 I’m currently learning HTML/CSS and Java
 - 📫 How to reach me: send me an email at jaspfannkuchen@gmail.com or contact me through my LinkedIn profile
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: I can play the trumpet